home-assistant/home-assistant.io/source/_integrations/discord.markdown

 Right click channel name and copy the channel ID (**Copy ID**).

-This channel or user ID has to be used as the target when calling the notification service.
+This channel or a user ID has to be used as the target when calling the notification service.
 Multiple channel or user IDs can be specified, across multiple servers or direct messages.

+## Add Discord integration to Home Assistant

+{% include integrations/config_flow.md %}

+When adding the Discord integration you will be asked for an API Key.
+Enter the hidden **Token** of your bot to link your Discord integration to the bot you created and allow Home Assistant to send messages as that bot.

 ## Discord Service Data